-- 16.0 The Copyright laws of the UK and other countries must not be infringed.
+- 14.1 The Copyright laws of the UK and other countries must not be infringed.
 Downloading material from the Internet carries the risk of infringing copyright.
-This applies to files, music, films, TV programmes, documents and software, which must be licensed.
-Material illegally copied in this country or elsewhere and then transmitted to another country via the Internet, will also infringe the copyright laws of the country receiving it. - 16.1 Any uploading or downloading of information through on-line technologies which is not authorised by the copyright owner will be deemed to be an infringement of her/his rights. - 16.2 students must not make, transmit or store an electronic copy of copyright material.
+This applies to files, music, films, TV programmes, documents and software, which must be licensed. - 14.2 Material illegally copied in this country or elsewhere and then transmitted to another country via the Internet, will also infringe the copyright laws of the country receiving it. - 14.3 Any uploading or downloading of information through on-line technologies which is not authorised by the copyright owner will be deemed to be an infringement of her/his rights. - 14.4 Pupils must not make, transmit or store an electronic copy of copyright material.